easydiffusion/easydiffusion/README.md

 # Easy Diffusion 3.0
-### The easiest way to install and use [Stable Diffusion](https://github.com/CompVis/stable-diffusion) on your computer.
+### An easy way to install and use [Stable Diffusion](https://github.com/CompVis/stable-diffusion) on your computer.

 Does not require technical knowledge, does not require pre-installed software.
 1-click install, powerful features, friendly community.

-️‍🔥🎉 **New!** Support for SDXL, ControlNet, multiple LoRA files, embeddings (and a lot more) have been added!
+️‍🔥🎉 **New!** Support for Z-Image, Flux 1 and 2, and quantized models have been added to v3.5 and v4 engines!

 [Installation guide](#installation) | [Troubleshooting guide](https://github.com/easydiffusion/easydiffusion/wiki/Troubleshooting) | [User guide](https://github.com/easydiffusion/easydiffusion/wiki) | <sub>[![Discord Server](https://img.shields.io/discord/1014774730907209781?label=Discord)](https://discord.com/invite/u9yhsFmEkB)</sub> <sup>(for support queries, and development discussions)</sup>